sciencehistory/kithe/guides/derivatives.md

 The kithe derivative definition functionality comes from a kithe plugin to shrine, [kithe_derivative_definitions](../lib/shrine/plugins/kithe_derivative_definitions.rb).

-Once defined, you _could_ create them using standard shrine methods, as the `kithe_derivatives` processor is regsitered as a standard shrine derivatives processor to execute these definitions:
+These kithe derivative definitions will be created by a registered standard shrine derivatives processor with key `kithe_derivatives`, and could be addressed as such with standard shrine functionality:

 ```ruby
 # NOT RECOMMENDED